3 Bookish Things Tag

 3 Favorite Authors

 • Becca Fitzpatrick.
-I love every.single.book. she writes—especially the Hush, Hush saga.
-Black Ice and Dangerous Lies a VERY close second and third.
+I love every. single. book. she writes—especially The Hush, Hush Saga, with standalone novels Black Ice and Dangerous Lies making for very close second and third choices.
 I just wish she’d write more because I absolutely adore her paranormal romantic thrillers!

-Zenith by Sasha Alsberg and Lindsay Cummings.
+A photo of Zenith by Sasha Alsberg and Lindsay Cummings with a receipt used instead of a bookmark.
 Photo by Payton Hayes.

 3 Weirdest Things You’ve Used As a Bookmark